-In the 2020/21 year we awarded 3 certificates and 8 degrees, last year (2021/22) we had 16 certificates and 13 degrees being awarded.
-This increase could be attributed to COVID-19 and students delaying completion until classes were in-person.
-The increase could also be the changes in our program curriculum which went into effect Fall 2020 decreasing units to certificate/degree.
-The graduates this year have straddled the two catalog years and been able to use the catalog best suited for the courses they completed.
+In the 2023/24 year we awarded 27 certificates and 18 degrees, last year (2022/23) we had 23 certificates and 16 degrees being awarded.
+The increase could be the changes in our program curriculum which went into effect Fall 2020 decreasing units to certificate/degree.
+We hope to see a similar number in the coming semesters as our classes remain full and without adding additional sections we will see similar rates of completion.